Coding-for-Weeks/Coding-for-Weeks/README.md

 - 🔭 I’m currently working on QOQ - Quality over Quantity Pest Control Website
 - 🌱 I’m currently learning C#
 - 🤔 I’m looking for help with Anything you might think is helpful!
-- 📫 How to reach me: You can reach me on my LinkedIn
+- 📫 How to reach me: You can reach me on my Twitter
 - 😄 Pronouns: HE/HIM